nanostores/deepmap/README.md

 $store.updateKey('user', { age: 42 })
 // -> { user: { name: 'Luke', age: 42 }, ... }
 ```
-To delete a property from an object or an item from an array, just set its path to undefined.
+To delete a property from an object or an item from an array, just set its path to `undefined`.

 ```ts
 // Deletes 'count' from the store